-Clovelly court gardens lie within the old walled gardens of Clovelly Court.
-They are a complete contrast to the bustle of the village, enjoy their tranquility and beauty.
+Clovelly Court Gardens lie within the old walled gardens of Clovelly Court.
+You will find them a complete contrast to the bustle of the village, so enjoy their tranquility and beauty.
 Every visit is different in this ever changing garden.
-The estates kitchen garden is a main feature along with the colourful herbaceous boarders.
-The beautifully restored Victorian glasshouse shelters an array of Mediterranean fruits such as victorian white peaches, apricots, melons, grapes, oranges and lemons.
+The kitchen garden is the main feature along with the colourful herbaceous borders.
+The beautifully restored Victorian glasshouses shelter an array of Mediterranean fruits such as Victorian white peaches, apricots, melons, grapes, oranges and lemons.

 Today the donkeys enjoy a more restful existence, giving rides to visiting children in the summer.
 Make sure you pose for a photograph with them – the donkeys love the attention and your children will be entranced and enthralled.
 They are a must-see part of any family visit to North Devon.
 You’ll find their picturesque old stables below the Visitor Centre and just beyond the craft workshops.

 Clovelly Visitor Centre is modelled on a traditional Devon long barn.
 The interior is light and spacious.
 You’ll find a popular café where you can sit on the terrace and enjoy dramatic views of the North Devon coast and Bideford Bay.
 There are shops where you can buy a range of gifts, including bargain-priced books, jewellery, souvenirs of your visit, and delicious home-made fudge.

 Before you leave to set off down the street, do watch the free 20-minute film of the village’s fascinating history.
 Visitors say that it adds hugely to the enjoyment of their visit.